smart-data-models/dataModel.Transportation/Vehicle/doc/spec_IT.md

         type: Property
         units: Kilograms
     category:
-      description: 'Vehicle category(ies) from an external point of view.
+      description: Vehicle category(ies) from an external point of view.
 This is different than the vehicle type (car, lorry, etc.) represented by the `vehicleType` property.
-Enum:''municipalServices, nonTracked, private, public, specialUsage, tracked''.
+Enum:'municipalServices, nonTracked, private, public, specialUsage, tracked'.
 Tracked vehicles are those vehicles which position is permanently tracked by a remote system.
-Or any other needed by an application They incorporate a GPS receiver together with a network connection to periodically update a reported position (location, speed, heading ...)'
+Or any other needed by an application They incorporate a GPS receiver together with a network connection to periodically update a reported position (location, speed, heading ...)
       items:
         enum:
           - municipalServices